alirezaft/UnityBOIDS/README.md

 # Boids algorithm implementaion in Unity
 ![Boids demonstration GIF with 500 birds](./SampleGIF.gif)
 ## What is Boids algorithm?
 [Boids algorithm](https://en.wikipedia.org/wiki/Boids) is an algorithm that tries to mimic the behavior and the movement of the bird flocks.
-It achieves this by using 3 simple rules:<br>
+It achieves this by using 3 simple rules:

 1. **Cohesion:** All the birds in the flock must move towards the center of mass of the flock
 2. **Separation:** All the birds must move away from the other birds to avoid collision.
 3. **Alignment:** all the birds must steer towards the average heading direction of the flock.

 I have added a 4th rule: border avoidance to make the birds fly in a certain area.

+In this implementaion, objects tagged "Obstacle" will be avoided too.
+They will be involved in the separation rule.

 By summing the vectors obtained from these 4 rules, the final movement direction of each bird can be calculated.
 ## How to use this project?